ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 ### Execution layer issuance {#el-issuance-pre-merge}

 Under proof-of-work, miners only interacted with the execution layer and were rewarded with block rewards if they were the first miner to solve the next block.
 Since the [Constantinople upgrade](/history/#constantinople) in 2019 this reward had been 2 ETH per block.
-Miners were also rewarded for publishing [ommer](/glossary/#ommer) blocks, which were valid blocks that don't end up in the longest/canonical chain.
+Miners were also rewarded for publishing [ommer](/glossary/#ommer) blocks, which were valid blocks that didn't end up in the longest/canonical chain.
 These rewards maxed out at 1.75 ETH per ommer, and were _in addition to_ the reward issued from the canonical block.
-The process of mining is an economically intensive activity, which historically required high levels of ETH issuance to sustain.
+The process of mining was an economically intensive activity, which historically required high levels of ETH issuance to sustain.

 ### Consensus layer issuance {#cl-issuance-pre-merge}